mlcommons/mobile_app_open/mobile_back_qti/README.md

 backend specific data for each task to be run.
 This backend assumes a few things about the settings:

-1. The MobileBERT task sets the configuration name to "TFLite GPU".
-The accelerator value is gpu_f16 to use TFLite GPU delegate.
-2. All other models use "SNPE" for the configuration name and use "snpe aip", "snpe dsp", "psnpe aip", or "psnpe dsp" for the accelerator value when using SNPE.
+1. All the models use "SNPE" for the configuration name and use "snpe_aip", "snpe_dsp", "psnpe_aip", or "psnpe_dsp" for the accelerator value when using SNPE.

 ## FAQ